alfayez91/Feed-Reader-Testing/README.md

 # Feed Reader Testing

-In this project we are given a web-based application that reads RSS feeds by Udacity.
-The tests are added using Jasmine to check the functionalites of the code written
+Feed Reader Testing Project is given a web-based application that reads RSS feeds by Udacity.
+These testing are used by Jasmine to check the functionalites of the code written.

 ## Online project